 Broken bones, bruises and sprains are a part of life.
 Having homemade old-fashioned herbal remedies on hand are perfect for your herbal medicine cabinet.
 Comfrey compresses help speed up the healing process, getting you back to life as usual in much less time.

 I love having homemade herbal remedies on hand to use at the first sign of illness.
-Items like our homemade elderberry syrup, homemade mustard plaster, and our homemade arnica salve are so great to grab in times of need.
+Items like our homemade elderberry syrup, homemade mustard plaster, homemade antibiotic ointment, and our homemade arnica salve are so great to grab in times of need.

 Can you believe we went over 13 years having children in our home before having to deal with a broken bone?
 But one snowy day, a steep hill, and a fun sled-ride ended that streak!